Chengdu: Geography

 The vast plain on which Chengdu is located has an elevation ranging from 450 to 720 m.

 Northwest Chengdu is bordered by the high and steep Longmen Mountains in the north-west and in the west by the Qionglai Mountains, the elevation of which exceeds 3000 m and includes Miao Jiling (5364 m) and Xiling Snow Mountain (5164 m).
 The western mountainous area is also home to a large primitive forest with abundant biological resources and a giant panda habitat.
-East of Chengdu stands the low Longquan Mountains and the west bordering area of the hilly land of middle reaches of Min River, an area noted by several converging rivers.
+East of Chengdu stands the low Longquan Mountains and the west bordering area of the hilly land of the middle reaches of Min River, an area noted by several converging rivers.
 Since ancient times, Chengdu has been known as "the Abundant Land" owing to its fertile soil, favorable climate, and novel Dujiangyan Irrigation System.

 Chengdu is located at the western edge of the Sichuan Basin and sits on the Chengdu Plain; the dominating terrain is plains.
 The prefecture ranges in latitude from 30° 05' to 31° 26' N, while its longitude ranges from 102° 54' to 104° 53' E, stretching for 192 km from east to west and 166 km south to north, administering 12390 km2 of land.
 Neighboring prefectures are Deyang (NE), Ziyang (SE), Meishan (S), Ya'an (SW), and the Ngawa Tibetan and Qiang Autonomous Prefecture (N).
 The urban area, with an elevation of 500 m, features a few rivers, three of them being the Jin, Fu, and Sha Rivers.
 Outside of the immediate urban area, the topography becomes more complex: to the east lies the Longquan Mountains (龙泉山脉) and the Penzhong Hills (盆中丘陵); to the west lie the Qionglai Mountains, which rise to 5364 m in Dayi County.
-The highest point in Chengdu is Daxuetang (also known as Miaojiling) in Xiling Snow Mountain in Dayi County, with an altitude of 5,364 meters.
-The lowest point is the river bank at the exit of Tuojiang River in Jianyang City, with an altitude of 359 meters.
+The highest point in Chengdu is Daxuetang (also known as Miaojiling) in Xiling Snow Mountain, Dayi County, at an altitude of 5,364 meters.
+The lowest point is the riverbank at the exit of the Tuojiang River in Jianyang City, with an altitude of 359 meters.